-Claims Administration Services Sample Clauses
+Claims Administration Services Clause Samples

 Claims Administration Services.
 If claims services are to be provided pursuant to a particular Service Addendum, then, unless otherwise specifically noted in such Service Addendum, that Service Addendum will be deemed to require the claims administration services set forth in this subsection.
-Specifically, INSpire will: (i) Investigate, evaluate, and handle each claim reported according to applicable state law, the terms and conditions of the policy and any written standards provided by Customer using appropriately trained and licensed personnel.
+Specifically, INSpire will: (i) investigate, evaluate, and handle each claim reported according to applicable state law, the terms and conditions of the policy and any written standards provided by Customer using appropriately trained and licensed personnel.
 Customer grants INSpire the authority to provide the foregoing claims administration services; provided, however that INSpire will not have any authority to alter or discharge any policy or waive any policy provision or condition. (ii) establish a claims operation center that will function as a control unit; (iii) verify coverage on all cases; (iv) administer the appraisal/assessment process using a combination of staff, independent appraisers and direct repair facilities reasonably acceptable to Customer; (v) perform all reasonable and necessary administrative and clerical work in connection with claim or loss reports; (vi) establish and maintain a claim file for each reported claim or loss.
-The claim file will have a daily activity log, which will be available for review at any and all reasonable times by Customer subject to the provisions of the Agreement; (vii) record and report each claim promptly to Customer with a recommended reserve; and will consult with, and seek consent from, Customer with respect to any of the following: (A) any loss or claim resulting in legal action being instituted against Customer's insured, INSpire or Customer; (B) any loss or claim causing a complaint to be filed with any regulatory authority; (C) any inquiry from any regulatory authority, including but not limited to any insurance department, with respect to any claim or claims, even if no complaint causes such inquiry; (D) any claim in which INSpire deems appropriate to rescind policy coverage for material misrepresentation; (E) any claim involving an allegation of extra contractual obligations, or bad faith claim handling; (F) any claim involving a fatality, major amputation, spinal cord or brain damage, loss of eyesight, extensive burns, poisoning or multiple fractures; (G) any claim that Customer desires to be kept advised of during the life of the claim; or (H) any claim where there has been a demand for policy limits and INSpire does not evaluate the val...
+The claim file will have a daily activity log, which will be available for review at any and all reasonable times by Customer subject to the provisions of the Agreement; (vii) record and report each claim promptly to Customer with a recommended reserve; and will consult with, and seek consent from, Customer with respect to any of the following: (A) any loss or claim resulting in legal action being instituted against Customer's insured, INSpire or Customer; (B) any loss or claim causing a complaint to be filed with any regulatory authority; (C) any inquiry from any regulatory authority, including but not limited to any insurance department, with respect to any claim or claims, even if no complaint causes such inquiry; (D) any claim in which INSpire deems appropriate to rescind policy coverage for material misrepresentation; (E) any claim involving an allegation of extra contractual obligations, or bad faith claim handling; (F) any claim involving a fatality, major amputation, spinal cord or brain damage, loss of eyesight, extensive burn▇, poisoning, or multiple fractures; (G) any claim that Customer desires to be kept advised of during the life of the claim; or (H) any claim where there has been a demand for policy limits and INSpire does not evaluate the va...

 Claims Administration Services.
 Active management of new and legacy claims.